ciscoheat/haxedci-example/README.md

 	}
 }
 ```
-Now we're using [Haxe class notation](http://haxe.org/manual/struct#class-notation) to define the RoleInterface.
+We're using [Haxe class notation](http://haxe.org/manual/struct#class-notation) to define the RoleInterface.
 Let's do the same for the *destination* Role, but it needs to increase the balance instead:
 ```actionscript
 @role var destination = {
 	var roleInterface : {